Iran–Oman relations: Medieval period

 Buyid Iran annexed Oman sometime in the tenth century.

 Both Oman and Iran eventually came under the rule of the Seljuk Turks.

 Early modern period

-Arab pirates from the Gulf colonized the coastal regions of Iran during the collapse of the Safavid dynasty.
+Arab pirates from the Persian Gulf colonized the coastal regions of Iran during the collapse of the Safavid dynasty.
 After the death of Nader Shah, the presence of the coastal Arab states was made permanent.
 Some areas came under direct Omani rule, a source for conflict between Iran and Oman in the 18th and 19th centuries.

 Afsharid Iran invaded Oman in the 1740s.
 The entire country surrendered to the Persians, but they soon withdrew.
 Between 1774 and 1779, the Omanis supported Mamluk Iraq against the Persian invasion, even going as far as to deploy a fleet near Basra.

 Pahlavi dynasty

 During the Pahlavi dynasty of Iran, the two countries had economic ties.
-During the Dhofar Rebellion in Oman, Mohammad Reza Shah, beside Britain, intervened in support of the Omani government.
+During the Dhofar Rebellion in Oman, Mohammad Reza Shah, beside Britain, intervened in support of the Omani government providing troops and weapons.